deanwampler/Contract4J5/contract4j5/README.txt

 ** $this refers to the object being tested.
 You can call any public method on the object in the test expression; Jexl will resolve the type.
-Additionally, if you refer to a bare field that is not public, Jexl will convert the expression to the corresponding getter call.
+Additionally, if you refer to a bare field that is not public, Jexl will convert the expression to the corresponding "getter" call.

 ** $target currently is used only to refer to the field in a field invariant test.
 Future use may include any context associated with the "target()" pointcut expression.
-As for $this, you can reference any method or field defined for the object.
+Just as for $this, you can reference any method or field defined for the object.

 ** $return is the value returned by a method.
 It is only valid in